always-on/always/core/agent/README.txt

   user - code for managing user-specific information

-The main class edu.wpi.always.Always starts the complete system with all the plugins listed at user/Init.xml.
-[As of 1/3/12, this main class is disabled.
-Use main classes for each plugin]
+The main class edu.wpi.always.Always starts the complete system with all the activities and plugins listed at user/Activities.xml.

+WARNING: Make certain that the plugin classes listed in Activities.properties are on the classpath (see docs/setup.txt)!

 For more information contact rich@wpi.edu.